 For centuries nature in the UK has been driven out – seen as in the way of progress, unproductive, too messy, unnecessary – just a nice to have when we feel like it.
 Huge areas of our countryside, which ought to be a sanctuary for wildlife, have become a hostile place for too many of our animals and plants.
 Through intensive nature harming farming practices and hunting estates much of our countryside is now lacking in the food and habitats (homes) that our wildlife need.
 Parts of our countryside are literally toxic – where chemicals are sprayed and sown to maximise yields at the expense of healthy soil, clean water and our wildlife.

 But it’s not just in the countryside that our wildlife is under attack.
 Nature has even been starved and tidied out of our urban green spaces and gardens.
 We have come to worship sterile neatness at the expense of the bounty of nature.
 We’ve starved and made our wildlife homeless with our obsessive mowing, strimming, leaf blowing and spraying.

 Loss of wildlife isn’t just a shame for nature lovers.
 Like it or not we are an animal, and we need to eat as much as any other species.
 We are part of nature and we can’t survive unless nature thrives.

-We need functioning ecosystems that supply oxygen, clean air and water, pollination of plants, pest control, wastewater treatment and many other ecosystem services.
+We need functioning ecosystems that supply oxygen, clean air and water, healthy soil, pollination of plants, pest control, wastewater treatment and many other ecosystem services.

 Like us wildlife needs food, a safe home, not to be poisoned and not to be killed in such numbers that its population can’t recover!